-Prior Tr ansaction of Related Co unter-party Ai C Name of Decements Transaction Date Transaction December 1 Status Country month Deletionshin Relationship with the Transfer Dete A Drive Deferment Dumon and Has of Association Other Acquiring Company Name of Property (Note 1) Amount Payment Status Counter-party Relationship Owner Company Transfer Date Amount Price Reference Purpose and Use of Acquisition Terms Pegavision Corporation Land 2023.9.21 \$1,912,290 By Contract Pegatron Corporation Ultimate parent ASUSTeK Computer Non-related party 2008.1 Note 2 The transaction amount refer to professional Satisfy the growth of business sales.
+Prior Tr ansaction of Related Co unter-party Acquiring Company Name of Property Transaction Date (Note 1) Payment Status Counter-party Relationship Owner Relationship with the Company Transfer Date Amount Price Reference Purpose and Use of Acquisition Other Terms Pegavision Corporation Land 2023.9.21 \$1,912,290 By Contract Pegatron Corporation Ultimate parent ASUSTeK Computer Non-related party 2008.1 Note 2 The transaction amount refer to professional Satisfy the growth of business sales.
 None company Incorporation appraisal institutions.
-Buildings 2023.9.21 1,127,710 By Contract Pegatron Corporation Ultimate parent ASUSTeK Computer Non-related party 2008.1 Note 2 The transaction amount Satisfy the growth of business sales.
-None Dunungs 2025.9.21 1,127,710 By Contract regation corporation - - Ton-related party 2000.1 refer to professional appraisal institutions. batisty the growth of business sales.
-None company Incorporation appraisar institutions.
-Total \$3,040,000 (Note 3)
+Buildings 2023.9.21 1,127,710 By Contract Pegatron Corporation Ultimate parent company ASUSTeK Computer Incorporation Non-related party 2008.1 Note 2 The transaction amount refer to professional appraisal institutions.
+Satisfy the growth of business sales.
+None Total \$3,040,000 confirm the counter-party and monetary amount of the transaction, whichever date is earlier.

-Note 1: Transaction date means the date of agreement, date of contract signing, date of payment, date of resolution of the board of directors or a committee established by it, or other date that can confirm the counter-party and monetary amount of the transaction, whichever date is earlier.
+Note 1: Transaction date means the date of agreement, date of contract signing, date of payment, date of resolution of the board of directors or a committee established by it, or other date that can